Robin Hanson

 Robin Dale Hanson (born August 28, 1959) is an American economist and author.
-He is associate professor of economics at George Mason University and a former research associate at the Future of Humanity Institute of Oxford University.
+He is an associate professor of economics at George Mason University and a former research associate at the Future of Humanity Institute of Oxford University.
 Hanson is known for his work on idea futures and markets, and he was involved in the creation of the Foresight Institute's Foresight Exchange and DARPA's FutureMAP project.
-He invented market scoring rules like LMSR (Logarithmic Market Scoring Rule) used by prediction markets such as Consensus Point (where Hanson is Chief Scientist), and has conducted research on signalling.
+He invented market scoring rules like LMSR (Logarithmic Market Scoring Rule) used by prediction markets such as Consensus Point (where Hanson was Chief Scientist), and has conducted research on signalling.
 He also proposed the Great Filter hypothesis.

 Background

 Hanson received a BS in physics from the University of California, Irvine in 1981, an MS in physics and an MA in Conceptual Foundations of Science from the University of Chicago in 1984, and a PhD in social science from Caltech in 1997 for his thesis titled Four puzzles in information and politics: Product bans, informed voters, social insurance, and persistent disagreement.
 Before getting his PhD he researched artificial intelligence, Bayesian statistics and hypertext publishing at Lockheed, NASA, and elsewhere.
 In addition, he started the first internal corporate prediction market at Xanadu in 1990.

 He is married to Peggy Jackson, a hospice social worker, and has two children.
 He is the son of a Southern Baptist preacher.
-Hanson has elected to have his brain cryonically preserved in the event of medical death.
+Hanson has elected to have his brain cryonically preserved after death.
 He was involved early on in the creation of the Rationalist community through online weblogs.